QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 <br>

-#### ✍️Projects
+#### ✍️ Projects

 *Available at least on: GitHub*

 This is a feature that includes Agile-Scrum Scrum boards.
 It's actually a bit more complex and less convenient.
 You can create **tasks**, but you can't do much with them.
 Once you convert them to **issues**, you can assign people to them along with tags.
-They are useful to track/sort **issues** and keep track of **milestones**.
+They are useful for tracking, sorting **issues**, and keeping track of **milestones**.

+👉 GitLab has something similar called [Issue boards](https://docs.gitlab.com/ee/user/project/issue_board.html).
 </div></div>

 <hr class="sep-both">